Vani-Kandasamy/NeuroTunes/README.md

 ## Production Deployment

 For production deployment:
-1. Set up proper environment variables
+1. Configure required Streamlit secrets (OAuth and Firestore)
 2. Configure HTTPS
-3. Use a production-grade database
+3. Use Firestore as the single source of truth (no local fallbacks)
 4. Implement proper logging
 5. Add error handling and monitoring
 6. Set up backup and recovery procedures